Dynamex Operations West, Inc. v. Superior Court: Opinion of the court

 The Court then reached the principle holding of the case, interpreting the “suffer or permit” standard in the wage order context.
 The Court held that the hiring entity bears the burden of “establish[ing] that a worker is an independent contractor” and thus, “not intended to be included within the wage order’s coverage.”
 The Court went on hold that in order for the entity to meet this burden, it must establish each of three factors, in what is called the “ABC test”:(A) that the worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact; and (B) that the worker performs work that is outside the usual course of the hiring entity's business; and (C) that the worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.Under this test, unless the hiring entity meets each of these three factors, the worker is considered an employee under the “suffer or permit to work standard” for the purpose of wage orders.
 Said another way, if the hiring entity fails to meet any one of these factors, then that is sufficient to show that the worker is an employee.
 The Court noted that it felt that this test would minimize the disadvantages of multi-factored tests and “provide greater clarity and consistency, and less opportunity for manipulation.”

 The Chief Justice went on to apply this standard to the relationship between Dynamex and its drivers.
 She held that under this interpretation of the “suffer or permit” standard, there were enough common interests by class members to justify the Superior Court’s certification of the proposed class of drivers.
 The Court found “two independently sufficient reasons for this holding.
 First, with respect to part B of the test, the Court found that there was sufficient commonality of interest as to whether the work performed by the drivers was outside the usual course of Dynamex’s business because deliveries were the core of Dynamex’s business.
 Second, with respect to part C of the test, the Court held that there was sufficient commonality of interest as to whether the drivers were engaged in an independently established trade, occupation, or business.
 Here, the Court found that it persuasive that prior to 2004, drivers were classified as employees.
 So, questions under both parts B and C of the test were amenable on a class-wide basis.
+Expressed another way, anyone subject to wage orders is going to be hired for work that is central to the employer's business and is not going to be hired as a business themselves.
+Thus they will fail B and C of the ABC test and must be hired as an employee.